TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Method

-\paragraph{Target-Guided Progression} The second reward stems from the observation that, in successful trajectories, the semantic similarity between responses and the harmful target tends to increase across turns, indicating a gradual convergence toward the target rather than abrupt leaps and avoiding semantic drift away from the attack objective.
-To encourage such progressive alignment, we define:
+\paragraph{Semantic Relevance Progression} The second reward is motivated by the observation that successful trajectories require semantic relevance between responses and the original harmful prompt to increase gradually and steadily across turns.
+To capture this, we define $r_{h_2}$ as the semantic relevance between the response and the original harmful prompt, scaled by the turn index to explicitly encourage sustained semantic progression.

-where $\mathrm{sim}(\cdot,\cdot)$ denotes the embedding-space semantic similarity.
-By scaling with the turn index, this reward promotes progressive target alignment and suppresses semantic drift.